 That proved to be true, with a 10-minute difference: It arrived at 3:20 pm instead of 3:30 pm.

 Needless to say, I was both elated to have a bus back to Merida and a little sad to leave such a scenic, peaceful place.

 A couple of hours into my wait at the bus stop, a taxi driver who had dropped a family off at Uxmal stopped by and asked me and the other woman waiting at the bus stop if we wanted a ride to the nearest town of Muna.

-He said he’d charge us 30 pesos each (about $1.50 USD) and there were more frequent bus departures from Muna to Merida—“Mm like every hour, more or less,” he said.
+He said he’d charge us 30 pesos each (about $1.50 USD), and that there were more frequent bus departures from Muna to Merida—”Mm, like every hour, more or less,” he said.

 Is Taking the Bus to Uxmal Safe?

 As a solo female traveler, I was a little apprehensive about taking the bus to Uxmal because I knew the ruins are located in a remote area, and I was concerned about waiting on the side of the road alone for a bus.